gmtmcd/Level-4-Individual-Project/timelog.md

 * *1 hour* Preliminary user evals, sent a demo video of the app on my phone to people and asked them what they thought and got some feedback
 * *2 hours* Researching how i can implement either a search bar or filtering button or both maybe
 * *1.5 hours* Implemented a search bar that can search for either the name of a note or a skill type, it is also now case insensitive
+* *0.5 hours* Changed the slider on notes add to be red to green, more intuitive, added emojis to the top sof the views to make it a bit less cold, changing the nav bar titles to being centred and properly at the top so a bit less big and bold